mlhartme/stool/DOCUMENTATION.md

 #### Description

 Creates a Docker image based on the current template and starts it.
-If the stage is an artifact stage, you can start it right away; otherwise, you have to build it first.
 Depending on your application(s), startup may take a while.

 Startup is refused if your stage has expired.
 In this case, use `stool config expire=`*newdate* to configure a new `expire` date.